kamransadiqali/DevOps/Linux.md

 to curl.
 - nslookup    A program that queries for information about a particular Internet domain name.
 - sestatus    This program is used to report status information about a computer or virtual machine running SELinux.
+- ausearch    Used to query the audit logs according to events deêned by diéerent search criteria.
+- iptables    Sets and monitors network access to a given computer.
+- iotop      iotop is a system monitoring program.
+It does not ship by default with Red Hat Enterprise Linux and must must be installed using the command set sudo yum install itop.
+- getenforce    Reports the current mode of SELinux rules enforcement.
+The modes are Enforcing, Permissive, or Disabled.
+- getsebool    Reports whether an applicable SELinux setting is on or off.
+Use the -a option to show the boolean value of all settings.
+- restorecon    Used to set the security context (extended SELinux êle labels) on one or more êles to the default setting.
+- semanage    Allows administrators to manage SELinux capabilities according to the particular object of interest.
+Each object will have its own set of options.
+Examples of semanage objects are user, login, port, and fcontext, to name a few.
+- setsebool    Applies a boolean value to an SELinux setting.
+- subscription-manager    The subscription-manager is the command-line version of the graphical Red Hat Enterprise Linux Subscription Manager.
+Subscription Manager is a service that keeps track of the Red Hat products and subscriptions installed on a local computer.
+Subscription Manager communicates with the subscription service on the backend.
+Typically, backend settings are managed via the Customer Portal or an on-premise server such as Subscription
+Asset Manager.
+Subscription Manager works with content management tools such as yum.
+The command subscription-manager will run as the root user; thus, a password prompt will be presented upon invocation.
+- vmstat    Reports information about virtual memory usage as well as other relevant system data.